Deron96/Moon-Mart/README.md

 It started from a desire I had to randomly generate a database in which the the employees and customers had actual names.
 In previous random generations, I had identified individuals as "Employee1" or "Customer1", but I now wanted it to be more realistic.
 I had simple idea of extracting a list of first and last names from the internet and assigning them numbers.
-These I would use to match with my RANDOM() function in order to provide everyone with not only unique IDs, but unique first and last names, also.
+These I would use to match with my RANDOM() function in order to provide everyone with not only unique IDs, but also unique first and last names.
+The format of each transaction in SalesTransactions2023 is a unique transaction_id, a date and customer_id, and the amount spent in each individual department.
+From this table the individual Department tables are generated, not vice-versa.
+This enabled me to keep the average departments involved per transaction in the 3 to 4 range (I have a built in check to ensure this), and it allowed me to base the demographics of the customer and the time of the year to determine whether or not he or she made a purchase on any given date based off of demographic factors and probability.
+Although this method may seem a bit counterintuitive, it allowed me to seamlessly integrate desired gender-based, age-based, and seasonal trends into my SalesTransactions2023 dataset.

 This project includes:
-- A complete database generation script for ~70,000 transactions, ~800 customers, and 9 departments.
+- A complete database generation script for ~70,000 transactions, ~800 customers, and 9 departments with realistic customer spending habits and employee compensation patterns.
 - Analytical SQL queries for customer behavior, department performance, and forecasting.
 - Visualizations created in PostgreSQL.
 - A spreadsheet for adjusting sales-levels, number of customers, and number of transactions.